voteliquid/blog/_posts/2017-12-08-give-your-rep-an-f-introducing-united-legislator-grades.md

 Even if a politician sincerely starts out with the best of intentions, they're incentivized to further divide us to gain more power.
 Although they never admit it, the Republicans need the Democrats, and the Democrats need the Republicans.

-Demonizing the other side is their #1 motivating tactic.
+Demonizing the other side is the #1 motivating tactic.
 It’s a vicious cycle we’re stuck in.

 But now, the story can change.

 Grading our elected legislators is the first step in turning the tables around.

-And by grading them on a curve, elected legislators can become much more motivated to one-up each other, even within their own party.
+And by grading them on a curve, elected legislators can become more motivated to one-up each other, even within their own party.

 They ought to do their best to represent their constituents as a whole, the way we actually want to be represented.